both sides together

 Here are the secant lines through the tangent point and the approaching points \((1, -4)\), \((1.3, -3.91)\), \((1.7, -3.51)\), \((2.3, -2.31)\), \((2.7, -1.11)\), and \((3, 0)\).

-The secant lines on the left smootly turn into the tangent line as you move to the right.
-The secant lines on the right smoothly turn into the tangent line as you move to the left.
+The secant lines on the left smoothly turn into the tangent line as you move the secant point to the right.
+The secant lines on the right smoothly turn into the tangent line as you move the secant point to the left.

 However, the tangent line is a vertical line.
 It has no slope.